meduzen/--media.scss/README.md

 ## Mixins for ranged media queries

-### First look
+### Introduction

-Mixins for ranged media queries allow you to quickly generate a lof of custom media queries in a maintainable way.
+Mixins for ranged media queries generate a lot of custom media queries based on breakpoints lists.

 ```scss
 // Gather component breakpoints in a SCSS list.